islonely/thinecreate/README.md

 Install dependencies by running `v install` in the cloned repo (the directory containing the v.mod file).

 ### TODO
-In no particular order:
+Not an exhaustive list and in no particular order:
-- Fix note at chunk.v:3
+- TOP PRIORITY: Render chunks with VBO/VAO instead of glBegin & glEnd.
 - Infinite worlds
 - HUD
 - Inventory